JacoboLansac/audits/solo/pinlink-phase1-audit.md

 ### [L-5] In `PinLink_Staking.stake()`, consider using `safeTransferFrom`

-It is considered best practice to use `safeTransferFrom` instead of `transferFrom` to avoid reentrancy attacks.
-Under certain conditions, reentrancy attacks are possible for certain tokens.
+Some ERC20 don't follow the standard ERC20 guidelines, like returning a boolean if a transfer fails.
+This happens with well known tokens as USDC/USDT or others.

 #### Recommendation

-Use `safeTransferFrom` to avoid reentrancy attacks.
+It is considered best practice to always use OpenZeppelin's library `SafeERC20` for token transfers.
 ```diff
     function stake(uint256 amount) external {
         require(_amount > 0, "Amount must be greater than 0");